 Your next consideration, is whether to go to a general dentist or a dental specialist / oral surgeon.

 While a family dentist has the basic training and tools to remove your wisdom teeth, there is a distinguishing difference between a general dentist and an oral surgeon in this capacity.
 For one, an oral surgeon is trained to remove the wisdom teeth using IV sedation, has a much deeper understanding of sedation, and knows how to administer it safely.
-Think of it this way, if receiving general anesthesia, wouldn’t you gain peace of mind in knowing that a highly specialized surgeon (and support team) is at your side to closely monitor your medication, breathing, temperature, fluids and blood pressure?
+Think of it this way, if receiving general anesthesia, wouldn’t you gain peace of mind in knowing that a knowledgeable surgeon (and support team) is at your side to closely monitor your medication, breathing, temperature, fluids and blood pressure?
 Absolutely!